Charles William Hayward

 Sir Charles William Hayward, CBE KStJ (3 September 1892 – 3 February 1983) was an English businessman, investor, and philanthropist.

 Early life

 Born in 1892, Charles Hayward was the second child of John Hayward, a cycle manufacturer, and his wife Martha Mary Williams.
 After the early death of his father in 1894, Hayward and his sister Marion Daisy were brought up by their maternal grandmother Sarah Ann Williams (née Patten), a locksmith 'employer at home', at Church Lane, Wolverhampton.
-In 1908, Martha Mary Hayward remarried, becoming the second wife of Joseph Stevens, the father of Harry, Joe Stevens Jr., Jack, and George Stevens, who in 1909 founded A. J. Stevens & Co.
+In 1908, Sarah Ann Williams (née Patten) remarried, becoming the second wife of Joseph Stevens, the father of Harry, Joe Stevens Jr., Jack, and George Stevens, who in 1909 founded A. J. Stevens & Co.

 Career

 Hayward began his career as an engineering apprentice, setting up his own business at the age of 19.
 He initially manufactured engineering patterns before moving into the emerging sidecar industry.
 Hayward's customers included AJS, which bought his company in 1920 but retained him as Managing Director.

 In 1928 Hayward moved to London to pursue a new career as a stockbroker and industrialist.
 He founded Electric & General Industrial Trusts Ltd. which in turn led to the formation of the Firth Cleveland Group of Companies.
 This eventually had 23 factories in the United Kingdom and operations in the Netherlands, West Germany, South Africa, and Australia.
 The Group was sold to GKN in 1970.